SSWConsulting/SSW.Rules.Content/rules/track-project-documents/rule.md

 ![Figure: Good Example - You can sync the files in SharePoint with your current machine through OneDrive.
 A toast notification should popup indicating that files will be synced.](teams - sync onedrive.png)
 :::

+### What does not get stored in Microsoft Teams?

+1. For developers,

+> A: code obviously belongs in GitHub, Azure DevOps, etc.
+>
+> B: Also the [7 important documents](/do-you-review-the-documentation) should be stored in Azure DevOps (was TFS/VSTS)... or instead        [use Markdown with the Wiki](/do-you-make-getting-started-on-a-project-easy-for-new-developers)

+2. For designers with large files, OneDrive is a better choice.
+See: [Do you know the best Source Control for Designers?](/do-you-know-the-best-source-control-for-designers)

+### What about usernames and passwords?

+Documents with user names and passwords should not be stored in Microsoft Teams.
+Security is very important for everyone and every company.
+[Use a password manager](/password-manager) to store usernames and passwords.
+**Note:** API keys, whether generic or for the individual should also be stored in a password manager

 **Note:** You can add other cloud storage providers for file storage e.g. Google Drive, Dropbox, etc
 This is not recommended - as they aren't first-class citizens i.e. if you want to share files from them, you need to go to the provider's sharing settings outside of Teams